f5devcentral/f5xc-solutions/docs/guides/guide-field-recommended-http-lb-practices.rst

 Guide is a Work In Progress
 --------------------------

-This aritcle will provide guidance and configurations for a base HTTP-LB setup with recommended settings from field teams that have worked with customers to deploy thousands of HTTP LB's and related objects includingsetting for origin pools, health checks, base security, timeouts, etc...
+This document ovides guidance configuration recommendations for establishing a foundational HTTP Load Balancer (HTTP-LB) setup.
+The suggested settings are based on best practices gathered from field teams with extensive experience deploying HTTP-LBs and releated components, including certificates, origin pools, health checks, baseline security and more.
+While not an exhaustive nfiguration guide this document serves as a starting point to support Proof of Value intiatives or customer inital deployments of HTTP-LB.
+Customers are encouraged to customize and adapt these recommendations to meet their specific requirements and deployment scenarios.

 Covered Topics:
 --------------------------

+   * Domains and Certificate
    * Origin Pool Settings
    * Health Checks
    * Routes